 The outcome of the audit should be the focus of any initial discussions with the SENCo or Pastoral Manager or Lead Behaviour teacher regarding any individual child causing concern.
-Related documents can be found on Fronter in the Behaviour for Learning room on the SEND corridor.
-The room is accessible, at no cost, to all schools using the 'nottsguest' and 'password' when prompted for user id and password.

 (i) Physical environment

 It is important to consider even the most basic of things such as lighting levels and temperature.